Python3pkg/Probabilistic-Majority-Voting/README.md

 # Probabilistic Majority Voting
-Generic Majority Voting procedure for probabilities of categories in machine learning
+Generic Majority Judgement Voting procedure for probabilities of categories in machine learning